HAKSOAT/Timely/README.md

 * **Habeeb Kehinde Shopeju** - [HAKSOAT](https://twitter.com/HAKSOAT)

+## Contributions

+Contributions are welcome.
+Especially if you could help compile into an executable file, as I am having issues doing that.

 ## Acknowledgments

 * [Moshekaplan](https://github.com/moshekaplan/tkinter_components/tree/master/CalendarDialog) - His code was implemented in the date picking section of the application.
 I appreciate his effort, saved me time.